AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/storefront/customers-get-logged-out-or-lose-cart-content-on-magento-storefront.md

 ## Solution

 To solve the issue, contact the third-party service provider and request their developers update their integrations to configure cookie parameters.

-### Temporary workaround

-To make your integration work while developers of the third-party service provider resolve the issue, you can set `SameSite` value to *None*.
-For Adobe Commerce on premises, this can be done by configuring headers in Nginx or configuring this parameter via HTTP headers.
-For Adobe Commerce on cloud infrastructure, you can use a plugin for `Magento/Framework/Stdlib/Cookie/CookieMetadata`.

->[!WARNING]
->
->Adobe does not recommend such modifications, because it might cause security issues and/or break PCI compliance.
-Adobe recommends contacting the third-party developer who provides your payment platform and requesting changes to cookie settings configuration.

 ## Related reading